-- Math 1118 - 3 years of college prep mathematics with a grade of C or above - Appropriate score on College Placement Test. - Accuplacer EA with a score of 60 or above
+- Math 1118 - Three High school STEM or Core Math courses with grades of C or higher - Appropriate score on College Placement Test. - Accuplacer EA with a score of 60 or above

 This course contains skills and applications related to the engineering technologies.
 Emphasis is on formulas, graphing, trigonometry, vectors, exponential and logarithmic functions.